 last 10+ years, covering multiple functions and geographies.
 So, if the big guys are doing it, is it something I should consider?

 The right time

-Let’s first take a look at some of the major pros and cons of the centralisation of functional resources.
-Table 2 (above) could be much longer but generally speaking, shows that the centralisation vs decentralisation decision is often driven by the trade- off between cost and what is needed to improve a company’s customer focus.
+Let’s first take a look at some of the major pros and cons of the centralization of functional resources.
+Table 2 (above) could be much longer but generally speaking, shows that the centralization vs decentralization decision is often driven by the trade- off between cost and what is needed to improve a company’s customer focus.

-Centralisation often makes sense when scale or standardisation is
+Centralization often makes sense when scale or standardization is

 a deciding factor.
-Alternatively, decentralisation is more appropriate when different products/services for individual markets are needed or when the company must respond quickly to changing or regionally differentiated customer needs.
-So, it seems that the first question is how do you know when the time is right to consider centralisation or a move to SS?
+Alternatively, decentralization is more appropriate when different products/services for individual markets are needed or when the company must respond quickly to changing or regionally differentiated customer needs.
+So, it seems that the first question is how do you know when the time is right to consider centralization or a move to SS?
 Below are some indicators that point to taking a closer look:

 • Cost challenges – If G&A as a percent of sales is rising and it is

 not being solely driven by customer requirements.
 Functions that are not ranked in the first quartile (top 25%) are candidates

 • Global customer requirements – As customers grow regionally or globally, they demand the same level of service, no matter where they receive your products and services.
 If you’re not able to meet those requirements consistently, centralization in a SS structure may be part of the solution

 • Mergers & acquisitions (M&A) – As a company grows through M&A, the need for a fast and efficient process of bringing in the functional elements of an acquisition can be handled most efficiently by an SS structure